karimguelph/strawberry-vision-mapping-system/README.md

 - **late** – wilted or end-stage flowers

 These labels were used to fine-tune the YOLOv8 model for improved accuracy in greenhouse environments.

+## Path Analysis

+Once the world map is created, the **`compute_path_distances.py`** script provides quantitative analysis of the drone's navigation path.

+It calculates:
+- Straight-line distances between Tag0 and each detected flower
+- Adjusted travel distances accounting for real-world drift effects
+- Total flight path length (raw vs. compensated)

+This helps evaluate the **efficiency and accuracy** of autonomous pollination missions and can be extended for motion planning or simulation.

 ### **Download**
 The full training dataset used for this project is available here: